playfulprogramming/playfulprogramming/content/blog/portals/index.md

 ### Stacking Stacking Contexts

-This is where things get mind melting: You can contain stacking contexts within other stacking contexts. 🤯
+While the previous sections have been head scratchers, let's dive into mind melting territory: You can contain stacking contexts within other stacking contexts. 🤯

+### The Problem with Stacking Contexts